 Yes.
 Are you fluent in Italian, have lots of free time, and have a low-cost or free communication channel to Italy?
 Or, do you already have an Italian lawyer who can handle the case for you?
 Keep in mind that appeals for fines based on camera images are almost never successful, and you have to start the appeal by paying a fee that works out to something like 30-40% of the fine.

 Remember that you are not dealing directly with the governmental agency, you are dealing with a company that makes its money by successfully collecting fines.
-It might be easier to let your personal lawyer handle any tickets you received out of the country.
-A Dayton criminal defense attorney, for example, could assist you with understanding the charges brought against you on the tickets.

 See this page for more details on appealing the ticket.